SAR drafting that adds value to FIU analysis

 • Case B: Detailed reporting in a SAR provided law enforcement with actionable intelligence that expedited a 3‑month investigation to just 3 weeks, leading to 10 arrests.

-• Case C: An enhanced narrative in a SAR revealed connections among multiple subjects, consolidating three investigations into a coordinated task force effort.
+• Case C: An enhanced narrative in a SAR drafting revealed connections among multiple subjects, consolidating three investigations into a coordinated task force effort.

 • Case D: Clear, concise SARs contributed to identifying a $2 million fraud scheme, ultimately recovering funds and aiding in a successful prosecution.